thoughtworks-jumpstart/guides/docs/delivering-software/git-collab.md

 ## Merge conflicts

-Merge conflicts can occur when you have an existing commit on your local repo and you try to pull the latest commits from the remote repo.
+Merge conflicts can occur when you have an existing commit on your local repo and you try to **pull** the latest commits from the remote repo.
 Maybe you are behind the remote branch by a few commits.
 Your commit edits the same line on a same file with another commit (on the remote repo) that you have not integrated with.

 Merge conflict can also occur when merging another branch to master branch.

 You can manually fix merge conflicts by removing the `<<<<<< HEAD` and `======` strange lines that were added by git when it detected a merge conflict.

+If you would like to review the latest commits without causing merge conflicts, use **fetch** instead of pull.

 ### Fixing merge conflict in VS Code